skaengus2012/Ndroid/README.md

 ```
 <br/>
 Check, <B>ComparatorBuilder</B>.
-That is comparator, which is comparing between member val in Object.
+That is comparator, which is comparing between member val in Object.<br/>

 ```java
 LambdaUtil.ComparatorBuilder(SubjectRelation::getMemberName,LambdaUtil.
 			ComparatorBuilder((String a, String b) -> a.compareTo(b)).